scandipwacloud/autoscandipwa/README.md

 dcf up -d
 ```

-#### The stock item was unable to be saved
-- Stop docker containers and restart the script in dev mode

 #### SSL container is dead
 - Check if scandipwa-base/opt/cert/ is not empty
 - Remove .env from autoscandipwa folder